Hyper-Ahern/CV_Code_Java/README.md

 # CV-Code
-Code that I will be presenting to potential employers
+These are some examples of code that I have written for various purposes.